DCF investigating after child found wandering alone in Milton

 MILTON, MA (WHDH) - Cunningham Elementary in Milton is at the center of an investigation by the Department of Children and Families (DCF) after a 9-year-old boy walked away from school alone last week.

-Rahimah Ahmad says her son was supposed to take the school bus home last Wednesday when school let out early.
+Rahimah Ahmad said her son was supposed to take the school bus home last Wednesday when school let out early.

 “He wasn’t on the bus,” she said.
 “So I let the bus driver go and called up the school because I thought maybe he just accidentally went to after-school, and I drove up there and he wasn’t there.”